pan-ki-ba/developer-friendly/interview-questions/Index.md

  - [**Expalin how clustering works in hazelcast ?**]
  - [**How sharding/replicas maintain in hazelcast ?**]
  - [** What serialization technique you used in hazelcast ?**]

+#### GitHub Questions
+ - Common problems developers face ?
+ - How to do cherrypicking ?